-- 8. Translate the following :-- Postquam justa fecerant -- dextra Adherbalem adsedit -- portuosior et. ædificiis magis exornata erat -- passim multis, sibi quique, imperium petentibus -- quasi per saturam exquisitis sententiis -- quæ ira fieri amat -- ex copia rerum statuit nihil sibi agitandum--Muthul flumen a quo aberat mons ferme millia passum XX., tractu pari, vastus ab natura et humano cultu -- aciem transvorsis principiis in planum deducit -- adverso colle evadunt--adversæ res etiam bonos detractant -- Syrtis, quibus nomen ex re inditum -- loca nuda gignentium. - 9.
-What is the difference between mercator and negotiator lixæ and calones in dies and quotidie perfuga and desertor quire and posse cognatus, agnatus, and affinis sarcinæ and impedimenta exercitus, agmen, and acies polliceor and promitto?
-How do arte and tute change their meaning according as the e is long or short? - 10.
-Give comparative and superlative forms of the adverbs bene, magnopore, celeriter, supra, pigre, intra. - 11.
+- 7. Derive the following words, giving the English for the roots as well as for the words:- Commeatus, sumo, veneo, negotium, passim, paciscor, stipendium, recuso, anceps, ostento, præposteri, vexillum. - 8.
+Translate the following:-!
+Postquam justa fecerant dextra Adherbalem adsedit portuosior et ædificiis magis exornata erat passim multis, sibi quique, imperium petentibus quasi per saturam exquisitis sententiis quæ ira fieri amat ex copia rerum statuit nihil sibi agitandum-Muthul flumen a quo aberat mons ferme millia passum XX., tractu pari, vastus ab natura et humano cultu aciem transvorsis principiis in planum deducit adverso colle evadunt-adversæ res etiam bonos detractant Syrtis, quibus nomen ex re inditum loca nuda gignentium. - 9.
+What is the difference between mercator and negotiator-lixe and calones-in dies and quotidie-perfuga and desertor-quire and passe-cognatus, agnatus, and affinis-sarcinæ and impedimenta-exercitus, agmen, and acies-polliceor and promitto?
+How do arte and tute change their meaning according as the e is long or short? - Give comparative and superlative forms of the adverbs bene, magnopore, celeriter, supra, pigre, intra. - 11.
 Distinguish between Africa and Lybia?
 What other countries were there in Roman times on that continent? - 12.
 What exactly was meant by the Agrarian Laws? - 13.
 What were the principal incidents in the life of Marius? - 14.
-Mention the chief divisions of the Roman army ; and name the commanders of each division. - 15.
+Mention the chief divisions of the Roman army; and name the commanders of each division. - 15.
 Define the figure Asyndeton; and adduce an example from Sallust.